unionai/unionai-docs/source/core-concepts/artifacts/viewing-artifacts.md

-# Viewing artifacts in the web console
+# Viewing artifacts

 ## Artifacts list

-[Artifacts](../core-concepts/artifacts/index) can be viewed in the Union console by navigating to the artifacts app in the left sidebar:
+[Artifacts](index) can be viewed in the Union console by navigating to the artifacts app in the left sidebar:

 ![Artifacts navigation](/_static/images/artifacts/artifacts_navigation.png)